-Here in our Quick Start guides you'll find some simple examples to help you understand the basics of working with our tools to create fully interactive, engaging Twitch Extensions.
+Here in our Quick Start guides you'll find examples to help you understand the basics of working with our tools to create fully interactive, engaging Twitch Extensions.

 Whether you are a game developer, an extension writer, or a streamer, you can use Muxy-enabled extensions to improve the gaming and viewing experience, promote viewer engagement with interaction and rewards, and monetize your audience.

 If you have an existing Twitch Extension, you can use these steps to register it with Muxy to add functionality and use Muxy services.

 If you don't already have one, create a new Twitch Extension in the Twitch Developer Console.

 In the Twitch Developer Console, look at the Extension Settings and copy the Extension Client ID and Extension Secret.
 You will use these to register the extension with Muxy.

 Go to the Muxy Developer Portal and click Register New Extension.